Our verdict

 - Amplifying grip, the shoe's Vibram outsole has an updated lug pattern for a more technical-ready bite.

-A really comfortable upper that can't take the heat
+A really comfortable upper but can't take the heat

 As you can see in the video above, there is considerable padding inside the upper.
-This prevented us from giving the shoe a higher score of 4 or 5 in our breathability test.
+This prevented us from giving the shoe a higher breathability score to this shoe.

 And if it wasn't for the ventilation strips that we observed under the microscope, we're sure that the shoe would have almost zero airflow.